-The Community Relations and Records Office always strives to be responsive and professional in its activities, acting in full compliance with the Florida Public Records Law and in the best interests of the agency, the news media and the people of Citrus County.
+The Community Relations always strives to be responsive and professional in its activities, acting in full compliance with the Florida Public Records Law and in the best interests of the agency, the news media and the people of Citrus County.
 Routine media inquiries and records requests are handled as expeditiously as possible during normal business hours by the PIO.
 After hours and on weekends and holidays, a PIO is always on call for emergencies and significant breaking news events.

 After hours, the on-call PIO generally will not have information readily available regarding non-fatal vehicle crashes, routine arrests, crimes not resulting in death or critical injury, or the status of cases that are not considered breaking news.